ghc-proposals/ghc-proposals/proposals/0000-opaque-pragma.md

 ## Costs and Drawbacks

 Implementation should be straightforward:
-* Add a `Opaque` constructor to `GHC.Types.Basic.InlineSpec`
+* Add an `Opaque` constructor to `GHC.Types.Basic.InlineSpec`
 * Extend the parser and lexer to process the `OPAQUE` pragma
-* Treat `Opaque` like `NoInline` throughout the rest of the GHC compiler, with the exception of W/W related code
+* Treat `Opaque` like `NoInline` throughout the rest of the GHC compiler, with the exception of W/W and specialisation related code.
 * Add guards to W/W related code to not transform `Opaque` annotated binders
-* Add guards to strictness-analysis related code so that strictness is not exposed in `Opaque` annotated binders.
+* Add guards to specialisation related code to not specialise `Opaque` annotated binders.

 Drawbacks:
 * W/W transformation is quite important for performance, and disabling it seems like something you need extremely rarely.
 This pragma will only make sense for those with "deep" knowledge of GHC.